bayesian-bee/addons/HorizonFisher/README.md

 * The player is alerted with a message in the log and a highly-visible on-screen alert.
 The alert can be dismissed with `//horizonfisher dismiss`.
 * The bot attempts to reel in a currently cast fishing line.
 * Automatic fishing stops.
-* The bot runs around in a semi-random pattern for a few seconds.
+* The bot returns to the position they were in when `horizonfisher start` was called.
-* The bot sends between 1 and 5 question marks into /say.
+* The bot resumes fishing.

 The above can be enabled by setting `anti_gm_enabled` to true in the settings XML file.
 If you are using an older version of horizonfisher, please delete your settings file and let the addon regenerate a new one, then set `anti_gm_enabled` to true and restart the addon.